top of page

 Early Aquatic Microscope by Barthelon a Marseille, France, ~1750

-Here is a very early replica of the 'Aquatic microscope' in its original design as presented by John Cuff for John Ellis in London in the mid-18th century.
-The improvements that this model presents are also in a thinner box, with a more comfortable internal division of the components, in the connection of the stage tweezers and the decorative decoration of the stage.
-But the microscope is faithful in general to Cuff's earliest design, in which the rod that supports the lens carrier goes into a tube attached to the pole to which the mirror, stage and lens system connects and does not enter a hole in the center.
+The microscope in question is an early replica of John Cuff's original design for John Ellis in London during the mid-18th century.
+This improved model includes a thinner box, a more comfortable arrangement of internal components, enhanced connectivity of the stage tweezers, and decorative embellishments on the stage.
+However, it generally remains true to Cuff's original design.
+In this design, the rod that supports the lens carrier enters a tube attached to the pole, which is connected to the mirror, stage, and lens system, rather than fitting into a hole in the center.

 20220503_063820.jpg